 Spring is upon us, and soon enough temperatures will begin to warm up enough to remind us to prep our homes for summer.
 This means insuring that your AC system is tune-up and that your gutters are cleared for any summer rains we might experience—but it’s also the perfect time for home remodeling projects.
-Bathroom renovations seem to be among the most popular of these projects, and it’s definitely best not to try a task like this without a pro.
+A bathroom remodel seems to be among the most popular of these projects, and it’s definitely best not to try a task like this without a pro.

 Doing a bathroom model on your own could lead to damaged plumbing in Aurora, CO, and even potentially incorrect installations, which we’ll get to below.
 What you need is to have a qualified plumber on your side, which is where we come in.
 We’re happy to share some tips with you to help you make educated choices about your bathroom remodel and what to expect when you set forth to begin the project.
 Keep reading to learn more!

 The biggest reason we say it’s important to hire a professional is so that you don’t make any mistakes with your bathroom plumbing installations.
 The following are a couple common problems that inexperienced “DIY” enthusiasts run into.

 - Not Slanting the Shower Floor Correctly.
 The shower floor must be tilted correctly toward the drain so you won’t be stuck standing in a puddle at the end of your shower.

 - Installing the Wrong Sized Toilet.
 The opening in your bathroom floor where the toilet is installed is called a rough-in.
 While there is a standard size for rough-ins in modern homes, older homes have larger spaces and require larger toilets, as a result.

 Other Factors to Consider with Your Bathroom Remodel